briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

 2. _(b)_ The Administrator may waive any of the above requirements which he determines to be inapplicable in specific instances.

-3. _(c)_ In addition to the Review and Approval Procedures set forth in Section 1109.05, an application for the placement of a wireless telecommunication shall be subject to the following:
+3. _(c)_ In addition to the Review and Approval Procedures set forth in [Section 1109.05][], an application for the placement of a wireless telecommunication shall be subject to the following:

     1. _(1)_ Upon receiving the completed application, the Planning and Zoning Commission shall hold a public hearing.
 Such application request shall be